memorycircuits/syndb-docs/docs/guides/choose_dataset_license.md

 #### ODC-ODbL (Open Database License)
 Permits sharing, modifying, and using the dataset with attribution and requires derivative databases to be shared under the same license, promoting open access and collaborative improvement while keeping derivative databases equally accessible.

-## Considerations for Choosing a License

-- **Intended Use**: Determine whether you want your data to be used freely or with certain restrictions, such as non-commercial use only.
-- **Credit and Attribution**: Decide if you want to receive credit for your work and if it’s important for you to see how others are using your data.
-- **Derivative Works**: Consider whether you want derivative works to be allowed and if they should be shared under the same terms.
-- **Commercial Use**: Reflect on whether you want to permit commercial use of your data.
-Your institution may have specific policies regarding commercial use.

 ## Conclusion